DeclanFinerty/AgentRoundtable/README.md

 # LLM Group Think

-Experiments with multiple LLMs debating and voting on ideal societies.
+Experiments with multiple LLMs debating and voting on different topics.

 ## Setup